-You can create a happy gut bug environment by removing inflammatory foods such as gluten.
-Gluten causes leaky gut and inflammation.
+You can create a happy gut bug environment by removing inflammatory foods such as gluten – which causes leaky gut and inflammation.
 Sugar is another culprit.
 Parasites, yeast and bad bacteria all love and thrive on sugar, resulting in the production of toxins in your gut.
 As the body starts to detox these from your skin, you may notice spots and pimples, or other skin issues.

 Bad fats like trans fats and fake fatty acids (like those found in margarine) are another no-no when it comes to good gut health.
 Replace these bad fats with skin-loving good fats – each cell membrane in the body is comprised of 50% saturated fat and we need saturated fats for good skin.
 Good fats include butter, ghee and coconut oil.

-If you are looking for glowing skin, you should also avoid unfermented soy.
+If you are looking for healthy skin, you should also avoid unfermented soy.
 The body sees it as an estrogen, which can lead to hormonal imbalances, resulting in skin problems.
-Fermented soy, such as tempeh, is generally considered okay.
+Fermented soy, such as tempeh, is generally considered okay for gut bacteria.

 - Nutrient Deficiencies

 There are some vitamins and minerals that have an important role when it comes to healthy skin: